Zheng-Xuan/Singapore-resale-flat-price-prediction/README.md

 **Resale price**

 16. The resale prices appear to follow a right skewed distribution as expected - probabilities of higher resale price decreases

+## **Model**

+A random forest regressor and xgboost regressor was trained, and improved using hyperparameter tuning.
+The xgboost regressor performed better (achieving a lower RMSE score) and thus will be chosen as the model used for the backend engine in making predictions